After Like (song): Commercial performance

 In United States, "After Like" debuted at number three on the Billboard World Digital Song Sales in the chart issue dated September 3, 2022.
 In Canada, the song debuted at number 96 on the Billboard Canadian Hot 100 in the chart issue dated September 10, 2022.
 In Australia, the song debuted at number 79 on the ARIA Top 100 Singles Chart in the chart issue dated September 5, 2022.
 In New Zealand, the song debuted at number four on the RMNZ Hot Singles in the chart issue dated August 29, 2022.
-Globally, the song debuted at number 48 on the Billboard Global 200, and number 27 on the Billboard Billboard Global Excl.
-U.S in the chart issue dated September 3, 2022.
+Globally, the song debuted at number 48 on the Billboard Global 200, and number 27 on the Billboard Global Excl.
+U.S. in the chart issue dated September 3, 2022.
+It ascended to number nine on the Billboard Global Excl.
+U.S. in the following week.

 Promotion

 Following the release of After Like, the group performed "After Like" on four music programs in the first week: Mnet's M Countdown on August 25, KBS's Music Bank on August 26, MBC's Show!
 Music Core on August 27, and SBS's Inkigayo on August 28.
 In the second week, they performed on six music programs: SBS M's The Show on August 30, MBC M's Show Champion on August 31, M Countdown on September 1, Music Bank on September 2, Show!
 Music Core on September 3, and Inkigayo on September 4, where they won first place for all appearances except M Countdown and Inkigayo.
 In the third week, the group performed on three music programs: The Show on September 6, Show Champion on September 7, M Countdown on September 8, where they won first place for all appearances except M Countdown.